Tuntenfisch/Voxels/README.md

 In the end I kind of lost motivation to continue working on this project and decided to move on.
 The project is nowhere near feature-complete to be released as an asset.
 Besides, I do not want to deal with providing customer support.
 Releasing it for free was basically the easiest way of getting it out to the public.

-I hope by making this publicly available I can help some people interested in voxel terrain.
+I hope - by making this publicly available - I can help some people who are interested in voxel terrain.